girunlu/international_hackathon/README.md

 The Vite dev server proxies requests to the FastAPI instance running on port 8000.
 Update `.env` settings if you customize ports.

+### Optional Supabase Edge Functions
+- The functions under `frontend/supabase/functions` forward requests to the FastAPI service.
+- Set the `PY_BACKEND_URL` environment variable when deploying to point at your FastAPI base URL (defaults to `http://127.0.0.1:8000` for local dev).
+- These functions can be deployed if you need Supabase-hosted endpoints; otherwise the frontend talks directly to FastAPI.

 ## Project Structure
 ```
 .